• Home

 Making a Coffee Mug Planter is about as easy as it gets.

-For each Coffee Mug Planter, you will need:
+For each mug planter, you need:

 • Ceramic mug